geoffwhittington/sde-mcp/README.md

 "Scan https://github.com/company/mobile-app for project 456"
 "Wait for scan to complete and commit survey"

-# 3. Create architecture diagram
+# 3. Manage diagrams (if enabled)
-"Create a diagram: iOS and Android apps, REST API gateway, microservices (auth, payments, accounts), PostgreSQL, Redis cache, AWS"
+"List diagrams for project 456"
+"Create a new diagram for the project"

 # 4. Track security work
 "List all countermeasures for project 456"